 In October of 1888, Edward Newell married again, to Helen F. Morey.
 After their marriage, they moved to 7 Batavia.
 Otis Newell married the same month to Mary Rowena Coon and they moved to 312 Marlborough.
 Frederick Newell married in March of 1889 to Florence Lillian Fullerton and they moved to 76 Chestnut.
 Mary Newell moved to 7 Batavia with her father and stepmother, and married in June of 1889 to Harry Hill Ripley, a wholesale boot and shoe merchant.

-On July 31, 1891, 311 Commonwealth was transferred to Susan Copeland’s three surviving children: Emily (Copeland) Shattuck, the wife of attorney George Otis Shattuck, who lived at 166 Beacon; Sarah (Copeland) Tribou, who had moved to Baltimore; and Charles Frederick Copeland, who lived in Chicago with his wife, Sophia Ellen (Walker) Copeland.
+On July 31, 1891, Charles Copeland’s estate transferred 311 Marlborough to Susan Copeland’s three surviving children: Emily (Copeland) Shattuck, the wife of attorney George Otis Shattuck, who lived at 166 Beacon; Sarah (Copeland) Tribou, who was living in Baltimore; and Charles Frederick Copeland, who lived in Chicago with his wife, Sophia Ellen (Walker) Copeland.
 On August 1/2, 1891, Charles Copeland transferred his one-third interest in the property to his wife.

 Living with the Washburns were his grandmother, Elizabeth (Homes) Washburn, the widow of Philander Washburn, and his aunt, Elizabeth Homes (Washburn) Brainard, the former wife of Charles Rollin Brainard, an Episcopal minister and later a lawyer and author.
 Elizabeth Brainard was an artist.

 They all continued to live at 311 Marlborough during the 1900-1901 season, after which they moved to 377 Marlborough.